ceneezer/Tet-craft/README.md

 Share with friends and chat - non-destructively.

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
 But gamified....
-Tech-tree/Adventure/Translation needing further implementation.
+Tech-tree/Adventure/Translation needing further implementation (check branches, I'm done with it).
 These Kleinverses are ever complexifying - eventually they will live!

 V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
 (16G no video card 6 core - min requirements probably a 386 or so? maybe even a 286 if you can replace python or transcribe to BASIC/Assembly - ahhh, the good old days :D)